penguin-academy/webRTC/framer/webRTC.framerfx/README.md

 # Overview

+_This is an early preview of the package.
+Be aware that things might change._

 This package contains a set of connective components that work with the cameras on your device.
 Using the default config settings you can quickly setup a real time video call from your prototype.

 This component works out-of-the-box.

+After dragging the component into your project, you can copy the roomID from the settings and open [webrtc.penguin.academy](https://webrtc.penguin.academy).
+Ender the roomID there and start your prototype.
+This should establish a connection between both (you might want to open the link from another device) 🚀🤙.

+## Configuration

 This project is part of a free and open source project "[webRTC made Simple](https://webrtc.penguin.academy)".